Classes & Events

 Receive the support you need and learn helpful skills with health events, classes and educational programs at Mount Auburn Hospital Hospital.

-Mount Auburn Hospital is hosting “Reset and Rejuvenate,” a free in-person event celebrating National Cancer Survivorship Day on Sunday, June 1, 2025, from 9:30 am – 2:30 pm.
+Mount Auburn Hospital is hosting “Pathways to Hope and Resilience,” a free in-person event celebrating National Cancer Survivorship Day on Sunday, June 7, 2026, from 9:30 am – 2:30 pm.
 The event will be held at Mount Auburn Hospital.

 If you have any questions about the Mount Auburn Hospital Cancer Survivorship Event, please email us.